 It is critical students understand the expectations for success in academic, technical, and professional skills while in class.
 Students complete a school-wide orientation and a program orientation when they first begin their program of study.
 Both orientations provide an overview of the expectations for success.
-Workshops are offered throughout the year on professional skills, test-taking strategies, and study skills, etc. to assist students with the development of positive habits which will lead to success in their program.
+Workshops are offered throughout the year on professional skills, test-taking strategies, and study skills, etc. to assist students with the development of positive habits which lead to success in their program.
+Additionally, the LTC Retention Specialist works with students throughout their programs.